-The proposed site has been with fewer residential apartments for some time but the proposed project shall accommodate more families thus raising the utility of the land.
+The proposed site has been has been vacant for a time but the proposed project shall accommodate 17 families thus raising the utility of the land.
 The proposed use also conforms to the area's land use and is not unique in the neighborhood.